woo0818/ScaleMoGen/readme.md

   sampled token indices across GPU types.
 - `sampling_device: "cuda"` is the default because it matched CPU sampling in our cross-device trace tests while avoiding unnecessary CPU transfer overhead.
-- If exact trace diagnosis is needed, keep diagnostic scripts and artifacts outside the public source tree.

 ## Citation

-If you use this code, please cite ScaleMoGen:
+If you find our code or paper helpful, please consider citing the following:

 ```bibtex
 @misc{hwang2026scalemogenautoregressivenextscaleprediction,